ttyridal/phpdlna/README.md

 phpdlna
 =======

-UPnP / DLNA server in PHP - use an existing web server as media hub
+UPnP / DLNA server in PHP - use your existing web server as a DLNA media hub

 Many UPnP / DLNA Media Servers (or Digital Media Server (DMS) in DLNA speach) have been written.
-As far as I have found, they all include web server (and soap+xml framework)
+As far as I have found, they all include a web server (and soap+xml framework)

 If you already have a web server installed, and considering that UPnP is